Linkinlog/gen-aoc/README.md

 ## Features

-Generates a shiny new project folder for your chosen day of AOC madness Automates boilerplate code and tests in Go (we're still working on the whole 'multiple languages' thing)
+Generates a shiny new project folder for your chosen day of AOC madness

+Automates boilerplate code and tests in your language of choice

 ## Usage (it's so easy, even a reindeer could do it)